keen/keen-js/docs/visualization/README.md

 Want a totally custom look and feel?
 Because all of our query capabilities are exposed by API, you can use Keen IO with any charting library.

-One more thing... there are lots of other great data exploration tools out there.

 ## Number